SchokiCoder/hui/docs/goals.md

 application open within house_ui but it will also not refuse to work if modifier is given unnecessarily.

-## Later
+## Later (low priority)

-After all other things had been done, these are next:

 - various commands, keybinds and cmdline options
+- GNU-style options as aliases to the POSIX ones.